kellydoesstuff/kellydoesstuff/README.md

-## hey there! 👩‍🌾
+## Hey there! 👩‍🌾

-i'm kelly, VRC team 69955X's programmer.
+I'm Kelly, VRC team 69955X's programmer.

-i code primarily in:
+I code primarily in:
 - C++
 - Python

+I also have experience in:
+- Swift
+- HTML & CSS
+- Java
+- Javascript
 <!--
 **kellydoesstuff/kellydoesstuff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.